apetros/RAMSES_doc/index.rst

 Installing runtime libraries
 ============================

-The simulator depends on the Intel redistributable libraries.
-You can install the runtime libraries for your system from `Intel <https://software.intel.com/en-us/articles/intelr-composer-redistributable-libraries-by-version>`_.
+The simulator depends on the Intel redistributable libraries for the MKL Lapack/BLAS and the openmp implementation.

-Alternatively, and the recommended way, is to install `Anaconda Python <https://www.anaconda.com/download/>`_ which comes with MKL library installed.
+The recommended way to get the dependencies, is to install `Anaconda Python <https://www.anaconda.com/download/>`_ which comes with MKL library installed.
 Make sure that Anaconda `is added to the path <https://github.com/mGalarnyk/Installations_Mac_Ubuntu_Windows>`_ so that RAMSES can find the file *mkl_rt.dll* in Windows or *mkl_rt.so* in Linux.

+Alternatively, you can install the runtime libraries for your system from `Intel <https://software.intel.com/en-us/articles/intelr-composer-redistributable-libraries-by-version>`_.

 Installing Anaconda
 ===================

-Although *pyramses* can work with various Python versions, it has been developed and tested with Anaconda3.
+Although *pyramses* should work with various Python versions, it has been developed and tested with Anaconda3.
 This is convenient since it is bundled with Intel MKL, so there is no need to install the libraries separately.

 To make sure that you have the MKL libraries installed, you can use::